jacopoMauro/dm874/README.md

 [Jolie](https://www.jolie-lang.org/) as a possible tool for developing microservice systems.
-Moreover, we will indulge in the new DevOps software engineering culture and practice to understand how to automatize and monitor all steps of software construction, from integration, testing, releasing to deployment and infrastructure management.
+Moreover, we will indulge in the new DevOps software engineering culture and practice to understand how to automatize and monitor all steps of software construction, from integration, testing, release to deployment and infrastructure management.

 To complete the course you need to complete a presentation on the most modern